-The 1,224MWe Angra-3 PWR nuclear reactor project is on again.
+The 1,405MWe Angra-3 PWR nuclear reactor project is on again.
 The Brazilian Government has announced plans to complete the reactor, which will work alongside the other two at Angra, which is between Rio de Janeiro and Sao Paulo.
-The project is estimated to cost $5.6bn and is scheduled for completion in 2015.
-An total of $327m was already spent during the early phase of development of Angra 3.
+The project is estimated to cost $5.6bn and is scheduled for completion in 2018.
+A total of $327m was already spent during the early phase of development of Angra-3.

-Angra-3 was designed to be a twin of the four-loop Angra-2, but was halted in the mid 1980s after shortages of finance.
-Construction officially restarted in June 2010 after the approval of a return-to-construction by Brazil's National Energy Policy Council in June 2007.
+Angra-3 was designed to be a twin of the four-loop Angra-2, but was halted in the mid-1980s after lack of funding.
+Construction officially restarted in June 2010 after the approval of a return-to-construction by Brazil’s National Energy Policy Council in June 2007.
 Presidential approval for the same was received a month later, in July.

-Angra-1 and Angra-2 are now producing 630 and 1,270MWe (net).
-Angra-1 had to be shut down early in its life after problems with its steam supply system.
+Angra-1 and Angra-2 are now producing 630 and 1,270MWe respectively.
+Angra-1 had to be shut down early after problems with its steam supply system.

 The World Nuclear Association reports it had a load factor of only 25% over the first 15 years of operation, but has greatly improved since then.
 The Brazilian Government has announced plans to build another four 1,000MWe reactors from 2015, with a total of up to 8GWe by 2030.